 Healthcare organizations strive to provide culturally competent care for individuals who identify as lesbian, gay, bisexual, transgender, or queer (LGBTQ).
 Recent changes in society, including the legalization of gay marriage have raised public awareness of LGBTQ issues.
 Yet many healthcare professionals lack knowledge in some areas when caring for LGBTQ patients.

-As a gay man who is raising a young son with his husband, Michael Johnson, PhD, RN, understands the barriers faced by LGBTQ patients and the assumption often made by nurses and other healthcare professionals that all patients are heterosexual.
+Michael Johnson, PhD, RN, understands the barriers faced by LGBTQ patients and the assumption often made by healthcare professionals that all patients are heterosexual.

 LGBTQ individuals have a long history of discrimination at the individual and institutional levels, including the healthcare system.
 They may check to see if the environment is a safe place to reveal personal information, especially about sexuality.
 Some things an individual may take note of during their time in your waiting room area include: